ametow/ametow.github.io/content/posts/xpos.md

 ---
-title: "xpos"
+title: "xpos - expose your server to the internet"
 date: "2025-04-04"
-description: "a tunneling service that takes your localhost to the public network"
+description: "the tunneling service that takes your localhost to the public network"
 summary: ""
 tags: ["golang", "tunneling", "proxy"]
 categories: ["golang"]